min2bro/Flask_Tuts/README.md

 * _Resource consumption_ - case-insensitive regex queries are expensive in any database engine.
 If you run them often and on even a modest dataset, e.g. ~50,000 documents, you will start to see performance hits on those queries and others.
 Atlas Search runs as a separate process in your replica set, `mongot`, so your workload can continue per usual without unnecessary disruption from a computationally expensive query shape.

 * _Speed_ - case-insensitive queries hurt the user experience of your application because they can be very slow.
-With Atlas Search, most queries are faster the first time, and almost all identical queries are faster because we can cache queries.
+Atlas Search is built on Apache Lucene and optimized for the text search use case in ways that a database cannot be.

 * _Autocomplete_ - users have grown accustomed to autcomplete in the search box.
 While you could hack together autocomplete for a case-insensitive regex queries, they would be slow, often inaccurate, and prohibitively expensive.
 I don't demonstrate that in this blogpost.